From Innermost to Full Probabilistic Term Rewriting: Almost-Sure Termination, Complexity, and Modularity: Probabilistic Term Rewriting

 The core idea of both examples in \Cref{example:Past-binary-function} is that in the limit we can reach an infinite multi-distribution whose support contains an infinite number of terms like $\tf(\tz)$ with unbounded expected derivation height.
 A PTRS that allows such sequences is said to \emph{admit infinite splits}.

-\begin{definition}[Infinite Splits] A PTRS $\PP$ \emph{admits infinite splits} if for every term $t \in \TT$ there exists a term $t' \in \TT$ and an $\fto_{\PP}$-RST whose root is labeled with $(1:t')$ such that there are infinitely many leaves labeled with terms that have $t$ as a subterm. \end{definition}
+\begin{defi}[Infinite Splits] A PTRS $\PP$ \emph{admits infinite splits} if for every term $t \in \TT$ there exists a term $t' \in \TT$ and an $\fto_{\PP}$-RST whose root is labeled with $(1:t')$ such that there are infinitely many leaves labeled with terms that have $t$ as a subterm. \end{defi}